 Nonprofit corporations are required to form a board of directors that acts as the governing body of the organization.
-The board is typically divided into committees that manage the nonprofit’s finances, fundraising and communications, as well as other responsibilities, Tunis said.
+Boards of directors are responsible for the financial and legal management of the organization.
+The board is typically divided into committees that manage the nonprofit’s finances, fundraising and communications, as well as other responsibilities.
 That board is responsible for issuing certain annual reports detailing their activities, which we’ll discuss later.

 How to start a nonprofit organization in 5 steps

-Before launching a nonprofit to solve a problem or meet a need in your community, you should make sure there isn’t an existing organization that’s already accomplishing your goal, said Rick Cohen, chief communications officer and chief operating officer for the National Council of Nonprofits.
+Before launching a nonprofit to solve a problem or meet a need in your community, you should make sure there isn’t an existing organization that’s already accomplishing your goal.

-Through your preliminary research, you should also determine community members who could serve on the board of directors to maintain and move your organization forward, Cohen said.
-Financing is also a major hurdle for new nonprofits, so you should nail down a financial plan before moving on — we list specific ideas, below.
+Through your preliminary research, you should also determine community members who could serve on the board of directors to maintain and move your organization forward.
+Financing is also a major hurdle for new nonprofits, so you should nail down a financial plan before moving on.

 Failing to do substantial research and planning could be your undoing.
-You don’t want to launch a nonprofit only to close it shortly after, possibly harming the people you’re trying to help, Cohen said.
-If people come to rely on your services, closing your doors could leave them in the lurch, he said.
+You don’t want to launch a nonprofit only to close it shortly after, possibly harming the people you’re trying to help.
+If people come to rely on your services, closing your doors could leave them in the lurch.

 2. File the proper forms.

-The amount of paperwork required to establish a nonprofit and remain legally compliant often catches people by surprise, Cohen said.
+Next, you’ll have to file the paperwork required to establish a nonprofit and remain legally compliant.
 Filing requirements vary state by state, and sometimes at the county or city level as well, but there are a few common forms all nonprofits are expected to complete: